-You've scored some beautiful local strawberries and toted them home with great care.
-You've rinsed a few off and eaten them immediately, but what to do with the rest of them?
-Strawberries can go from gorgeous to moldy mush in the blink of an eye, especially when not stored correctly.
-These simple tips for storing strawberries under optimum conditions guarantee the best flavor and the least waste:
+Fresh strawberries are a special treat, especially when in season, and are best when eaten at their prime.
+Unfortunately, strawberries can go from gorgeous to moldy mush in the blink of an eye, especially when not stored correctly.
+Following some simple tips for washing and storing strawberries will guarantee the best flavor and the least waste.

-Don't you dare wash the strawberries until you're ready to eat them or use them!
+It is crucial that you don't wash the strawberries until you're ready to eat them or use them.
 Strawberries are akin to small red sponges, ready to soak up all the water they can come into contact with.
-And once they've soaked up that water, they are quick to turn to mush and rot away even if they've been thoroughly patted dry on the outside.
+And once they've soaked up that water, they are quick to turn to mush and rot away, even if they've been thoroughly patted dry on the outside.

 Leaving Them Out